 Lack, L., 2004.
 Perceptions of change to the hospital nurse's role: a gounded theory.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS) - Submitted Version|